 There’s nothing we can do about aging.
 But by the time we hit around 45, our enzyme production starts to decrease.
 This is when we can start having trouble digesting certain foods.
 Taking a digestive enzyme supplement can help your body break down the foods it was once able to.

 - You Can’t Lose Weight

 If you’re eating right and exercising and the scale isn’t moving, there’s a possibility you may be low in digestive enzymes.
-Poor digestion can hinder the proper absorption of nutrients and give the body trouble expelling waste and toxins, causing excess storage of water and fat.
+Poor digestion can hinder the proper absorption of nutrients and give the body trouble expelling waste products, causing excess storage of water and fat.